osm-merge/osm-merge/docs/highways.md

 slope to eliminate a side road that may be touching.
 At the lower level, there is a lot of support for dealing with the bugs in the external datasets.

+### Highway Segments

+In all highway datasets a longer highway may be broken into segments.
+These changing segments may be due to the surface changing, speed limit changing. etc... and may be organized into a group of some kind.

+The fun starts when the segments used for the OSM highway aren't the same as the segments in the external datasets MultiLineString.
+Often in the external dataset there are no segments at all, just a long LineString.
+In OSM the same highway may be broken into multiple segments since often the data is more detailed.

+The algorithm for the geometry calculations tries to compare each segment from the primary dataset (if there are any), with any highway segment in the secondary dataset (probably OSM).
+Later when processing all the possible segments of any highway close to the primary segment, the name and reference numbers are checked, and if they match, the new tags from the external dataset are applied to all the matching segments in the secondary.

 ### Editing in JOSM